Sanders hits Biden over Social Security, trade, as new US presidential contests loom

 Biden, who denies ever advocating cuts to Social Security, snapped back in a tweet on Friday: "Get real, Bernie.
 The only person who's going to cut Social Security if he's elected is Donald Trump.
 Maybe you should spend your time attacking him."

-The exchange reflects mounting tension between the two White House hopefuls in what has become a tight two-way race since US Senator Elizabeth Warren of Massachusetts and billionaire former New York Mayor Michael Bloomberg ended their White House bids after disappointing showings in the Super Tuesday primaries.
+The exchange reflects mounting tension between the two White House hopefuls.
+The race became a tight two-way contest after US Senator Elizabeth Warren of Massachusetts and billionaire former New York Mayor Michael Bloomberg ended their White House bids after disappointing showings in the Super Tuesday primaries.

-Sanders, 78, said he would support Biden, 77, if he becomes the Democratic nominee but insisted that only he, not Biden, could “energize the American people” enough to beat Trump.
+Sanders, 78, said he would support Biden, 77, if he becomes the Democratic nominee but insisted that only he, not Biden, could "energise the American people" enough to beat Trump.

 On Friday, the Democratic National Committee, which oversees the party's presidential debates, released new qualifying thresholds for the next debate in Arizona on Mar 15.
 Candidates will need at least 20 per cent of delegates awarded so far, essentially excluding Gabbard, who has won less than 1 per cent.

-Biden's Super Tuesday turnaround benefited as the Democratic Party establishment mobilized to try and stop Sanders, a democratic socialist, with former South Bend, Indiana, Mayor Pete Buttigieg and US Senator Amy Klobuchar of Minnesota dropping out of the race and endorsing Biden.
+Biden's Super Tuesday turnaround benefited as the Democratic Party establishment began mobilising this week to try and stop Sanders, a democratic socialist.
+Former South Bend, Indiana, Mayor Pete Buttigieg and US Senator Amy Klobuchar of Minnesota dropped out of the race and endorsed Biden.

-continued to rack up more endorsements on Friday, as many Democrats continued to coalesce behind him to stop a Sanders nomination.

-Onetime Democratic presidential rivals Deval Patrick, the former Massachusetts governor, and John Delaney, a former congressman from Maryland, announced their support for Biden.

-Ahead of Michigan's primary, the state's lieutenant governor, Garlin Gilchrist II, backed Biden, as did part of the state's United Food and Commercial Workers Union, and former US Senator Carl Levin of Michigan.
+The former vice president said at a private campaign event on Friday that his campaign had raised about US$22 million over five days.

-Biden also received endorsements in other states with upcoming primary contests, including from Seattle Mayor Jenny Durkan, in Washington state, and Ruben Gallego, an Arizona congressman.
+Biden also received endorsements on Friday in other states with upcoming primary contests, including from Seattle Mayor Jenny Durkan in Washington state, and Ruben Gallego, an Arizona congressman.

 Chicago Mayor Lori Lightfoot and Senator Dick Durbin of Illinois are expected to soon announce endorsements of Biden, according to a source familiar with the matter.
 Illinois and Arizona vote on Mar 17, along with Florida and Ohio.